 This tool is a bit pricier than Paragon HFS+, so you’ll likely want to stick with Paragon HFS+ if you want a paid application.
 If Paragon HFS+ doesn’t work well for you for some reason, you may want to go with MacDrive.
 Luckily, thanks to the free trials, you can try it out to see if that extra $30 over Paragon HFS+ is actually worth it.

-Let’s say you have a Mac drive lying around and you no longer have a Mac, as one of our MakeUseOf Answers questioners did.
+Let’s say you have a Mac drive lying around and you no longer have a Mac.
 You’re not stuck with the Mac file system forever.
 After recovering the files from your drive with one of the tools above, you can then format the drive and convert it to a standard FAT32 partition that will work with most devices.

 Which tool do you prefer for accessing Mac-formatted drives on Windows?
-Do you prefer MacDrive over Paragon HFS+ for some reason, or do you prefer another paid tool we didn’t cover here?
+Would you recommend another tool than the ones mentioned above?
 Leave a comment and share your experience!